Bruce Johnston: Solo career and return to the Beach Boys

 Although he was no longer an official member of the band, Johnston continued to make occasional appearances on their albums from the mid-1970s.
 Concurrently, he embarked on a solo career.
 In 1977, he released his third solo album Going Public, which included among its tracks Johnston's own recording of "I Write the Songs" as well as a disco remake of his 1970 Beach Boys song "Deirdre".
 Johnston would also score a hit off the album on the disco charts with a dance-oriented remake of the Chantays' hit "Pipeline" after the recording was popularized by Manhattan-based underground DJ David Mancuso.

 At the end of 1978, Johnston rejoined the Beach Boys at Brian Wilson's request to appear on (and co-produce) the album L.A.
 (Light Album).
 The following year he was credited as sole producer on the follow-up LP, Keepin' the Summer Alive.
-Johnston has remained with the Beach Boys ever since and was the only member to continue touring with Mike Love as the Beach Boys after the death of Carl Wilson.
+Johnston remained with the Beach Boys and was the only member to continue touring with Mike Love as the Beach Boys after the death of Carl Wilson until Johnston left the group in 2026.

 Biographer Peter Ames Carlin approached Johnston during the writing of the 2006 book Catch a Wave: The Rise, Fall and Redemption of the Beach Boys' Brian Wilson.
 However, Johnston was reluctant to be interviewed and only offered a few comments via e-mail.
 According to Carlin, Johnston remarked at one point, "I can tell that you are far deeper into the Beach Boys thing than I will ever be in 100 lifetimes!
 It's only business to me."